-Top EHR software systems for physicians
+Top physician software systems for modern practices

 The importance of implementing effective EHR systems has never been greater.
 Discover the top EHRs for physicians along with their differences around pricing, features, and capabilities.

-The importance of EHR in physician offices
+The importance of EHRs in the physician software ecosystem

 - Make more accurate diagnoses